tehtbl/YaMSv2/README.md

 SELECT DIFFERENCE("close") FROM "btrx-BTC-1ST-5m" WHERE "tval" > now() - 30m

-SELECT "pair", "close" FROM "btrx" WHERE time = '2017-11-14T18:00:00Z'
+SELECT "pair", "close" FROM "btrx" WHERE time = '2017-11-14T18:00:00Z' SHOW TAG VALUES FROM "btrx" WITH KEY = "pair"
 ```